Wondering how to capture video on your FUJIFILM camera? Look no further. Here are the best settings and key considerations to get you started.

 An accessory like the FUJIFILM MIC-ST1 microphone mounts to the camera’s shoe connects via the 2.5mm port and offers better sound quality, without impacting the weight or operability of the system too much.

-We’d love to see your work, so submit your FUJIFILM X Series or GFX System images here for the chance to be featured on our social channels and blogging platforms.
 Explore the FUJIFILM line-up here, or contact your nearest FUJIFILM Authorised Retailer for more information.